ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### ibmcloud ks logging-config-refresh
 {: #cs_logging_refresh}

 Refresh the logging configuration for the cluster.
-This refreshes the logging token for any logging configuration that is forwarding to the space level in your cluster.
+This action refreshes the logging token for any logging configuration that is forwarding to the space level in your cluster.
 {: shortdesc}

 ```